How to Care for Your Christmas Tree

 Choosing a Tree at our Lot:

 We take care to schedule our trucks from Oregon right after the trees are cut so that when they arrive here, they are as fresh as possible.
 Many trees at the box store are cut weeks before they arrive at the store to save money.
 When you are choosing your tree, dead and brown needles are common and do not necessarily mean your tree is not fresh.
 A good test is to take a branch in hand, and with a firm grip, run your hand down the branch.
 If little to no needles come off the branch, then your tree is fresh!

 Aside from choosing a fresh tree, using a water stand is very important for keeping your tree from drying out.
 Before we put on our water stands, we always give your tree a fresh cut on the bottom and score the sides of the trunk to help it take up as much water as possible.
-Our rebar water stands are only $26.99 for large trees and $17.99 for medium sized trees.
+Our rebar water stands are only for medium sized trees.
 The best part is we will cut and install your stand for free for life!
 Just bring it back every year and we will put it on for free

 Getting Your Tree Home: